 Evolution of self-service kiosks in restaurants

 Traditionally, customers are used to taking initiatives in many food establishments.
 This is through their ordering at the counters or by choosing the foods they want from a buffet.
 The model has been widely accepted to allow guests to order and receive their meals in shorter times.
-In the recent past, this same model has evolved into kiosk systems with self-registration screens.
+In the recent past, this same model has evolved into kiosk systems with self-registration screens and food ordering websites.

 With the emergence of kiosk ordering systems, customers can now scan and select on-screen menus before placing their orders.
 The process is fully automated without any human intervention since payments can be made with credit cards.
 For some of the leading fast-food establishments, the self-service kiosk has become the norm to meet increasing customer demands.
 Big brands like Taco Bell and McDonald have already installed restaurant kiosks in almost all of their locations.